 What to Do if You Have a Faulty Boiler That Could Explode

 Can a boiler explode?
 Faulty boilers can certainly explode if you continue to use them without fixing them.

 Thankfully, several signs let you know when an explosion is imminent.
 What should you do when you notice any of the signs?

 First, here’s what you shouldn’t do.
 Never attempt to repair a faulty boiler yourself unless you are an experienced gas engineer.
 Boiler explosions can be very dangerous, and when the appliance is faulty, you never know what can trigger an explosion.

-For this reason, only qualified engineers should run maintenance checks and carry out any form of boiler repair.
+For this reason, only qualified engineers should carry out a gas combi boiler installation, run maintenance checks and carry out any form of boiler repair.
 If you think your boiler is faulty or if you suspect that something is not quite right with the appliance, turn it off and call an engineer.